What are the bumps on the side of my nose after a rhinoplasty?

 It has been two months since my rhinoplasty and my bump is getting bigger.
 Is this normal?

 This can occur as the swelling goes down after a surgery.
 At the time of rhinoplasty surgery, there can be enough swelling in the skin to miss a bump, especially if it is a smaller one.
 It takes an experienced surgeon to realize when the perfect amount of a bump is shaved off, because even the skin thickness is uneven underneath that bump.
 Surgeons have to learn how to remove the bone and cartilage just enough so the profile still looks nice.

 I have a dip in my nose after rhinoplasty.
 Is there a permanent solution?

 Occasionally there can be a small dip in the nose and it is not worth it to undergo another surgery to fix it.
 In addition, placement of cartilage grafts, especially for a small deformity, can be relatively unpredictable and may not give you the ideal result.
 A good temporary option is something like Restylane or Juvederm, which can be placed to fill that divot.
 A more permanent option, when in highly trained hands, is liquid silicone.
 Liquid silicone is placed in micro droplet fashion and will give permanent results to the problem.

-I am about 1-1/2 weeks post-op from a rhinoplasty and was wondering if the hanging columella will resolve.
+I am about 1-1/2 weeks post-op After a rhinoplasty and was wondering if the hanging columella will resolve.

 In the early post-op healing period, anything before six months, there will be many changes that will be happening to the nose.
 A hanging columella can be a result of swelling or it can be the result of poor surgical technique.
 Unfortunately, we cannot tell until all the swelling has come down and this takes at least six months.
 If this were to happen after a rhinoplasty, the best bet is to wait and see what happens.
 If it becomes a problem after six months, then we can deal with it appropriately.